oscarYogas/theclassm/wp-content/plugins/clear-cache-for-widgets/readme.txt

 1. The button on the dashboard.

 == Changelog ==

+= 1.6 =
+Added cache clearing when WordPress core is updated.
+Added cache clearing when plugins are activated, deactivated, and updated.
+Added cache clearing support for Insert Headers and Footers plugin.
+Fixed admin-bar loading when admin bar is not present.

+= 1.5.1 =
+Remove ajax from admin bar when jQuery is not available.

 = 1.5 =
 Updated admin bar link to clear cache in place.